EloGank/lol-replay-downloader-cli/README.md

 League of Legends Replay Downloader CLI
 ===================================

-This project provides you a simple command to easilly download a League of Legends replay game which still in process (ingame).
+This project provides you a simple command to easilly download a League of Legends replay game which still in process (ingame), like *lolking* or *op.gg* feature.
+Replays are stored in your server and can be watched at any time.
 All download files can be decoded to parse them.
-It use the library : https://github.com/EloGank/lol-replay-downloader
+It uses the library : https://github.com/EloGank/lol-replay-downloader

 ## Features